allegory-software/allegory-sdk/PROGRAMMING.md

 semantic equivalence of the native types and it's not easy to subvert the virtualization, making libraries mostly work automatically with the new types.
 This model is incompatible with Lua for practical reasons.
-The high performance standard Lua has set to follow is enough of a show-stopper: hooks are expensive to check and many standard utilities exploit implementation details for performance.
+The high performance standard that Lua has set to follow is enough of a show-stopper: hooks are expensive to check and many standard utilities exploit implementation details for performance.
 It is also a broken model philosophically because abstractions leak, like how `1/0` breaks when LUA_NUMBER is int,